 - Long term planning, and crisis planning, to protect assets for a spouse, life partner, or children.

 - Special Needs Trusts for a disabled spouse or other family member.
 This type of trust can give the beneficiary a better quality of life if MaineCare or SSI is the only source of support for the beneficiary.

-- Guardian and Conservatorship actions in Probate Court for those people who did not do planning and have not named a financial and medical Power of Attorney.
+- Guardian and Conservatorship actions in Probate Court for those people who have not named a financial and medical Power of Attorney.

 - Our office also helps many clients with bill paying and similar services when they don’t have family or close friends to help them.